wlamnorman/goodreads_scraping/README.md

 # Goodreads scraping and reviews analysis

 ## How-to: `scraper.py`:
 Navigate to `https://www.goodreads.com/` and click `My Books` (you probably need to have an account and be logged in).
-You should now be at an URL like `https://www.goodreads.com/review/list/54144458?ref=nav_mybooks`.
-Here The number `54144458` is your `GOODREADS_REVIEW_LIST_NUMBER`.
+You should now be at an URL like `https://www.goodreads.com/review/list/54144458?ref=nav_mybooks`.The number `54144458` is your `GOODREADS_REVIEW_LIST_NUMBER` if you want to scrape your books.
 Now simply run the script and it will output a dataframe with information about your reviews which can be analyzed.

 ## To-do: